 If your employer offers a QSEHRA and you have an HSA, you’re in luck.
 Using an HSA and a QSEHRA together is a great way to maximize your tax-free compensation.

-Using both health benefits to cover your health insurance premiums and out-of-pocket expenses creates a more comprehensive and flexible health benefit option for you and your family.
+Using both health benefits to cover your individual plan premiums and qualified medical expenses creates a more comprehensive and flexible health benefit option for you and your family.

 HSAs and the ICHRA

-Similar to the QSEHRA, your employer must set up their ICHRA to reimburse your individual plan premiums only for you to be eligible to make contributions to your HSA.
-However, unlike the QSEHRA, you can opt-out of the ICHRA benefit altogether and choose only to use your HSA.
+Similar to the QSEHRA, your employer must set up their ICHRA to reimburse your monthly premiums only for you to be eligible to make contributions to your HSA.
+However, unlike the QSEHRA, you can opt out of the ICHRA benefit altogether and choose only to use your HSA.

 Conclusion

-HSAs have become increasingly popular in recent years for helping individuals and families pay for out-of-pocket expenses with personalized control.
-While there’s no such thing as a “joint” HSA, married couples can take advantage of the benefits HSAs offer by maintaining individual accounts.
+HSAs have become increasingly popular in recent years for helping individuals and families with a high-deductible plan pay for out-of-pocket costs on a pre-tax basis with personalized control.
+While there’s no such thing as a “joint” HSA, married couples can take advantage of the tax benefits HSAs offer by maintaining individual accounts.